Coast along Virginia and the Carolinas gets snow, ice

 Willis said the overnight accumulation would melt by the afternoon and, though temperatures will be well down in the 20s later Saturday, no additional snow or wintry precipitation is expected to accompany the winter blast.

-Associated Press writers Gary Robertson in Raleigh, and North Carolina, Jonathan Drew in Durham, North Carolina, contributed to this report.
+Associated Press writers Gary Robertson in Raleigh, North Carolina; Jonathan Drew in Durham, North Carolina; and Chevel Johnson in New Orleans contributed to this report.